suha-nathan/tetris/README.md

 # tetris

-10 by 40 simple tetris game.
+Simple 10 by 40 tetris game.

 Made with the following:
 Canvas API and Vanilla JS